PensionMath

 The gross monthly benefit from the government employer that didn't withhold Social Security taxes.
 For most people, this is a CSRS pension, a state teacher retirement pension, or a local government pension.
 Use your gross monthly benefit before any deductions for taxes, health insurance, or survivor benefit elections.

 If you have multiple non-covered pensions, total them.
-GPO applies to the combined amount.
+GPO applied to the combined amount.
 If you haven't started your pension yet, use your estimated monthly benefit at the age you plan to start it.

 Spousal or survivor Social Security benefit